isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ***************
 Important Note
 ***************
-Insert here information about how much does it cost per query in using the google big query.
+`Here <https://cloud.google.com/bigquery/pricing>`_ is information about how much does it costs to use BigQuery.